fbpx

 Rogers shakes his head.
 “No time for argument.
 Come on.”

-The rumbling slides up into an ear slipping whine and something grabs my shoulders, lifting me.
+The rumbling slides up into an ear splitting whine and something grabs my shoulders, lifting me.
 As my toes leave the earth, I open my mouth to scream, but I can’t pull any air into my lungs.
 Pressure builds in my chest, and my vision starts to grow dark around the edges.

 From far away, I hear a voice yell, “Damn it, Rogers, you won’t get away with this!
 I’ll see you in small claims court!”